smithy-lang/smithy-rs/design/src/rfcs/rfc0034_generating_reusable_code.md

 }
 ```

-At high-level, the [Smithy library](https://github.com/awslabs/smithy-rs) library provides not only a way to parse the AST defined by the [Smithy IDL](https://smithy.io/2.0/spec/idl.html), but also exposes the conversion of the AST into an ASG which exposed through the [Walker](https://smithy.io/2.0/guides/building-codegen/mapping-shapes-to-languages.html#computing-a-service-closure) API.
+At high-level, the [Smithy library](https://github.com/awslabs/smithy-rs) provides not only a way to parse the AST defined by the [Smithy IDL](https://smithy.io/2.0/spec/idl.html), but also exposes the conversion of the AST into an ASG which is exposed through the [Walker](https://smithy.io/2.0/guides/building-codegen/mapping-shapes-to-languages.html#computing-a-service-closure) API.

 We visually represent the ASG of this model as: